 Turnover is hard to manage.
 You finally train your staff and they are gone.
 How do you get support staff up to speed quickly and inexpensively?
 Elearn requires no staff, infrastructure or travel and can be accessed anytime your staff is available to study.
 Each course includes easy-to-understand content with illustrations, knowledge checks and scenarios to enhance understanding and retention.

 HRS collaborated with the University of Georgia and Georgia Department of Behavioral Health and Developmental Disabilities with guidance from the Department of Justice to produce The Fatal Five elearn courses.
-These online courses address the specific I/DD conditions and needs.
+These online courses address the specific Intellectual and Developmental Disabilities conditions and needs.

 The self-paced eLearning courses are filled with videos, interactive exercises and visual aids to constantly engage the student and improve data retention.
 The result is a student of any educational level who can feel empowered to observe, make informed decisions and take action.